byDagor/Dagor-Brushless-Controller/docs/getting_started/index.md

 ### 2.1 Phase resistance:

 If there is no information regarding the phase resistance of the motor from the manufacturer measure the phase resistance with a multimeter.
 It doesn't matter if the multimeter doesn't have a lot of precision, what matters is getting a rough estimate of its resistance.
 Usually gimbal brushless motors have a phase resistance of around or above 10 ohms, which is considered a big resistance, and drone motors usually have a resistance bellow 1 ohm, which is considered a small resistance.

 ### 2.2 Pole pair number

-Ususally the manufacturer of the motor will
+Usually the manufacturer of the motor will rate the motor as the following **24N22P** where N means the number of coils and P means the number of poles (magnets).
+To know the number of pole pairs divide P (poles) by two, in the case of this example 22/2 = 11 pole pairs.
+If the manufacturer fails to provide this rating and if the magnets are exposed, the pole pair number can be found by counting the magnets on the motor's rotor and dividing by two.

 ### 2.3 Attaching the magnet